aws-samples/serverless-patterns/appsync-bedrock-cdk/README.md

 ## How it works

-In this pattern the end user is able to provide a prompt that will be used to invoke an Amazon Bedrock model from within the JS resolver.
+In this pattern the end user is able to provide a prompt that will be used to invoke an Amazon Bedrock model from the JS resolver.
-It is possible to augment the integration by adding functions in the pipeline resolver.
+It is possible to augment the integration by adding functions in the pipeline resolver and change the invoked model by inserting the relative inference parameters in the JS resolver.

 ## Testing

 Provide steps to trigger the integration and show what should be observed if successful.

-1. Generate code for invoking the API (only if you changed the definition):
+1. Generate code for invoking the API (if you changed the schema):
     ```
     npx @aws-amplify/cli codegen add --apiId <GraphQLApiID> --region <Region>
     ```